toanduneee/p0rtSw1gg3r/1. Server-side vulnerabilities/Lab4: User role controlled by request parameter.md

-# Lab: Unprotected admin functionality with unpredictable URL
+# Lab: User role controlled by request parameter

 ## Yêu cầu
 > This lab has an admin panel at `/admin`, which identifies administrators using a forgeable cookie.